-When these books turned into 100 or 150, though, I looked back at myself and laughed.
+When these books turned into 100 or 150, I looked back at myself and laughed.

 It is a person’s duty to accept that knowledge never ends.
-Yes, you can have a really good idea, or even mastery, in an area, but never rush to condemn something you don’t understand or find difficult to perceive.
+Yes, you can have a lot of knowledge on a specific topic, but never rush into condemning something you don’t understand or find difficult to perceive.

 8. Go against the flow – Become antifragile

 Unfortunately, we live in societies where most of the time we are bombarded with elements that try to influence our emotional state.
-TV, social conditioning, Disney, various social groups and other notorious establishments are constantly trying to interfere with the way you think and observe the world.
+TV, social conditioning, various social groups, and other notorious establishments are constantly trying to interfere with the way you think and observe the world.